Mark Travis Rivera: “The Nuances of Multi-Identity”

-BY SILVA LAUKKANEN; EDITED BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT
+BY SILVA LAUKKANEN; EDITED BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

-Mark Travis Rivera is an activist, author, choreographer, dancer, speaker and writer.
-Raised in Paterson, New Jersey, he learned to overcome the struggles that stem from being Latinx, gay, gender non-conforming (femme), and disabled.
-He is the youngest person to found an integrated dance company in the United States; marked dance project, a contemporary company for dancers with and without disabilities, was established in March 2009.
+Mark Travis Rivera is an activist, author, choreographer, dancer, speaker, and writer.
+Raised in Paterson, New Jersey, he learned to face the struggles that stem from being Latinx, gay, gender non-conforming (femme), and disabled.
+He is the youngest person to establish an integrated dance company in the United States; marked dance project, a contemporary company for dancers with and without disabilities, was founded in March 2009.
 Mark has also apprenticed under Heidi Latsky Dance and AXIS Dance Company.
-He now serves as the Community Engagement Manager for AXIS Dance Company.

-Image description: Mark is suspended mid-jump facing to the side.
+Image description: Mark is suspended over a blue swirl in mid-jump facing to the left side of the frame.
 His arms are straight and pointed above his head, and one leg is hooked around the other at the knee.
-A red line of energy zig zags around him.
+A red line of energy zig zags around him along with the quote, “Start redefining possibility.”

 How did you get into dance and what have been some highlights in your dance history?

-I came to dance like most disable people – later in life.
+I came to dance like most disabled people, later in life.
 I began dancing at the age of 15 at my performing arts high school.
 I majored in creative writing and minored in dance.
 My dance teacher, Erin Pride, took me under her wing and taught me everything I know about modern dance, as well as how to run a company and nonprofit.
 She taught me to be a leader and choreographer.
 I give her a lot of credit.

 How would you describe your current dance practice?